kenmccann/advanced-tier-offering/README.md

 2. Demonstrate this pipeline working and explain how this can be used by others in the organisation indirectly without needing to access the Aqua console.
 I.e., a developer or member of a DevOps team can scan images, as part of the first step to making images compliant.
 3. Highlight how Aqua will **_fail_** the pipeline scan if the image being scanned fails the existing Image Assurance policies – you can modify the controls accordingly to show that.
 4. Highlight how the image scan results are presented within Jenkins CI as part of the completed job ID and that it’s an HTML representation of the CI/CD scan step which is also present in the Images > CI/CD scans within the UI.
 This is  covered in the documenation site page  here
-5. Image Scan Webhook use to send scan results and integrate with Postee to provide image build notifications.
+5. Using the Image Scan Webhook to send scan results and integrate with Postee to provide image build notifications.
+This provides integration between Aqua and several backend systems where a customer would like their developer team(s)

 ### Aqua SSO  and  SAML  Integration
 Aqua  Enterprise SaaS edition  can  easily be integrated  with  a  number of third  party SSO and SAML based IPD  systems.
 We cover the  supported IDP's  and  configuration methods in our [documentation](https://docs.aquasec.com/docs/saml-authentication-integration#configure-saml-authentication-with-an-idp)  and  you will most likely want  to discuss this with  your customer to get a better understanding  of what their organisational authentication system is  and how they can work beyond having  to configure local user access from the get-go.